Kit Chan: Career

+When Chan was 17, she sang during a songwriting competition and was spotted by music producer Billy Koh of Ocean Butterflies.
+She then became a studio singer singing jingles and cover versions.

-Since her debut in 1993, Chan has worked in singing, theatre, television drama, poetry, song-writing, entrepreneurship and creative direction.
-In 1994, Chan released the album Heartache (心痛) for the Taiwanese market.
+In 1993, Chan launched her debut album Do Not Destroy The Harmony in Singapore.
+In 1994, Chan released the album Heartache, which contains six tracks from Do Not Destroy The Harmony for the Taiwanese market.
 She subsequently released more albums regionally including Liking You (喜欢你), Dazzling (炫耀), and Worried (担心), performing in parts of Asia, the United States, Korea, and New Zealand, as well as collaborating with symphonies and orchestras in Hong Kong, Taiwan and Singapore.

 Chan performed a song, Home, during the 1998 Singapore National Day Parade which became very popular in Singapore.
 It was subsequently performed in various editions of the National Day Parades.

+In 2000, Chan published a collection of her English poems, Cork out of my Head, in Taiwan, re-titled I Write a Page in Singapore, and in 2006 a fiction book (together with her friend, Siew Fern Yong) titled Cathy and Jodie: The Princess and the Flea.

 Chan took a hiatus in 2004 from her performing career to further her studies and joined international PR consultancy Hill & Knowlton as a campaign specialist in 2007.
 She worked on the Ministry of Defence's 2009 Total Defence campaign, 'What Will You Defend?'.
 She left the company after 19 months.

-Chan has also worked linguistically and theatrically, with her Cantopop, and English albums.
-She has held lead roles in the Hong Kong musical Snow.Wolf.Lake with Jacky Cheung – both the Cantonese version in 1997 and the Mandarin production in 2005 – followed by The Legend (where she played the late Teresa Teng), and Forbidden City: Portrait of An Empress (where she played the young Empress Dowager Cixi)– first performed in 2002 as part of the Esplanade's opening programme, and again in 2003.
+Chan has also worked across languages, with her Cantopop and English albums, and theatrically.
+She has held lead roles in the Hong Kong musical Snow.Wolf.Lake with Jacky Cheung – both the Cantonese version in 1997 and the Mandarin production in 2005 – followed by The Legend (where she played the late Teresa Teng), and Forbidden City: Portrait of An Empress (where she played the young Empress Dowager Cixi) – first performed in 2002 as part of the Esplanade's opening programme, and again in 2003.
 Chan has also played the lead in the Dutch-Hong Kong production of East Meets West, and the Taiwanese musical What's Love Got to Do with It?.